privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/supported-networks/deployed-contracts.md

 ```

 :::info
-You should change the -vk parameter to the VkRegistry address for the chain you are deploying to.
+You should change the -vk parameter to the VerifyingKeysRegistry address for the chain you are deploying to.
 Also you might need to modify the parameters based on the circuit configuration.
 Please refer to the [circuits page](/docs/technical-references/zk-snark-circuits/setup) for more information.
 Also you can add `-uq false` if you want to check non quadratic voting keys.
 :::

 ## Contract Addresses